ramokz/phantom-camera/documentation/docs/core-nodes/parts/phantom-camera-properties.md

 <Property propertyName="Tween on Load" propertyType="bool" propertyDefault="true">
 <template v-slot:propertyDescription>

-By default, the moment a `PCam` is instantiated into a scene and has the highest priority, it will perform its tween transition.
+By default, the moment a `PCam` is instantiated into a scene, and has the highest priority, it will perform its tween transition.

 This is most obvious if a `PCam` has a long duration and is attached to a playable character that can be moved the moment a scene is loaded.